psychemedia/island-storynotes/john_the_painter.md

 ...

-saturday night, about a quarter before five o'clock, the inhabitants of this place, Gosport and the Common, were greatly alarmed by fire breaking out in his Majesty's dock-yard here, in three different places in the rope-house, which is occasionally used for the rigging house.
+saturday night `[i.e. December 7th]`, about a quarter before five o'clock, the inhabitants of this place, Gosport and the Common, were greatly alarmed by fire breaking out in his Majesty's dock-yard here, in three different places in the rope-house, which is occasionally used for the rigging house.
 The fire was so fierce that in a few minutes the said house, which was four hundred yards in length, and twenty-one broad, was on fire from one end to the other, and the whole building is entirely consumed; the dock-men were all in the yard, when this shocking accident happened; and had it not been for the immediate assistance given by the workmen, and the marines and invalids of this garrison, the different store-houses, particularly one almost adjacent to it, which is full of hemp, must have shared the same fate.
 How the accident happened is not yet come to light; but by its breaking out in three different places almost in an instant, gives great room for suspicion.

 As there was but little wind, and that to the northward, no other damage was done.